ymavura3/yusuph-mavura/_pages/about.md

 1. Causal inference using real-world data
 1. Data visualization methods

-I'm also an advocate for health equity and equity in the workforce (link to NEJM paper).

 I received my PhD in Epidemiology and Translational Science from University of California San Francisco, working with Neil Risch, and received a MS in Bioinformatics from Georgia Institute of Technology.
 Before that, I received a BS in Biochemistry and Mmolecular Biology from Jomo Kenyatta University of Agriculture and Technology, Kenya.